gemabrow/nvim/README.md

 ## Neovim - Meticulously Defined Configuration Files

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository consists of the Neovim configuration files I personally use.
+This repository consists of the Neovim configuration files I use.
 My goal is creating a streamlined Python/Go-centric workflow *while maintaining simplicity*. **Remembering shortcuts is not my strong suit**.
 Feel free to use these as they are, or to repurpose them for your own needs.